airalab/robonomics.network/content/posts/spot-nft-valentines-season.md

 This question should open up a discussion about the emotional aspects of integrating robotics into human life.

-<Abstract :style="{marginBottom: '2rem'}" class="post_abstract"  :text="`<b>Robotics</b> is a rapidly developing field of science that allows people to create machines that can safely exist in a complex human world, interact with its inhabitants (humans and other machines), perform some useful actions, usually aimed at improving the humans’ quality of life and in some way to simplify it.`" />
+> Robotics is a rapidly developing field of science that allows people to create machines that can safely exist in a complex human world, interact with its inhabitants (humans and other machines), perform some useful actions, usually aimed at improving the humans’ quality of life and in some way to simplify it.

 It seems that there are only benefits from robotic progress, however, along with it, a number of ethical issues and problems associated with the use of robots in humans’ everyday life arise.